GeorgeSantosDev/recipes-app-project/README.md

 </p>

 <p>
-    The propose of the project is to be a mobile application, so the stylization was developed to screens of max width 420px.
+    The purpose of the project is to be a mobile application, so the stylization was developed to screens of max width 420px.
 </p>

 <p>